Now You Can Call Into An Alessandro Michele-Designed Gucci’s Call Center

-Fresh off of its most recent scandal involving a black sweater that, worn together with a matching balaclava, would give the appearance of Blackface, Gucci's business is better than ever.
-So much so that on Wednesday, the Italian fashion house announced the opening of Gucci 9 Hudson, the new North American Client Services Center, fully realizing Gucci’s vision to put the human touch at the center of remote service.
+Fresh off of its most recent scandal involving a black sweater that, worn together with a matching balaclava, would give the appearance of blackface, Gucci's business is better than ever.
+So much so that on Wednesday, the Italian fashion house announced the opening of Gucci 9 Hudson, the new North American Client Services Center, fully realising Gucci’s vision to put the human touch at the centre of remote service.

 Advertisement